MotoZ-2016/android_device_motorola_griffin/README.md

 Device Tree for Moto Z (Griffin)
 ===========================================

-The Motorola Moto Z Play (codenamed _"griffin"_) is a high-range smartphone from Motorola mobility.
+The Motorola Moto Z (codenamed _"griffin"_) is a high-range smartphone from Motorola mobility.
 It was announced on September 2016.

 Basic   | Spec Sheet